jedisct1/libsodium-doc/password_hashing/default_phf.md

 `alg` is an identifier for the algorithm to use, and should be set to one of the following values:

 * `crypto_pwhash_ALG_DEFAULT`: the currently recommended algorithm, which can change from one version of libsodium to another.
 * `crypto_pwhash_ALG_ARGON2I13`: version 1.3 of the Argon2i algorithm.
 * `crypto_pwhash_ALG_ARGON2ID13`: version 1.3 of the Argon2id algorithm, available since libsodium 1.0.13.

 For interactive, online operations, `crypto_pwhash_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_MEMLIMIT_INTERACTIVE` provide base line for these two parameters.
-This requires 64 MiB of dedicated RAM.
+This currently requires 64 MiB of dedicated RAM.
 Higher values may improve security (see below).

 Alternatively, `crypto_pwhash_OPSLIMIT_MODERATE` and
 `crypto_pwhash_MEMLIMIT_MODERATE` can be used.
 This requires 256 MiB of